 Pros & Cons

 |Reasonable accuracy||No information about the supported NLP models.|

 |Free to use||The accuracy in detecting GPT 3.5-based AI text is only around 65%.|

 Crossplag AI content detector feature is Free.
 However, one needs to pay for the other features.

 8. Content At Scale

-Content at Acale is another reliable solution to analyze text and ascertain whether it’s AI or human written.
+Content at Acale is another reliable AI detector to analyze text and ascertain whether it’s AI or human-written.
 It’s a free-to-use platform with numerous that packs additional features like content curation and SEO optimization.